SlicerMorph/S_2020/Day_1/ExportAs/ExportAs.md

 ### On your own
 Try importing re-importing the image stack from the `ImageStacks` tutorial, and then use ExportAs to save it as in the NRRD format.
-After the export, close the scene (CTRL+W) and load the NRRD file by draggind and dropping it into Slicer main window.
+After the export, close the scene and load the NRRD file by draggind and dropping it into Slicer main window.